An Exegetical Commentary

 "You were in Eden, the garden of God; every precious stone was your covering… on the day that you were created….
 You were blameless in your ways from the day you were created until unrighteousness was found in you. … and you sinned; therefore I have cast you as profane from the mountain of God.
 And I have destroyed you, O covering cherub, from the midst of the stones of fire.
 Your heart was lifted up because of your beauty; you corrupted your wisdom by reason of your splendor.
 I cast you to the ground; I put you before kings, that they may see you."
 (Ezek 28:13, 15-17)

 and: Grk. kai. his: Grk. autos. angels: pl. of Grk. angelos.
 See verse 7 above. were cast out: : Grk. ballō, aor. pass. with: Grk. meta, prep. him: Grk. autos.
 Since Satan has been roaming the earth as a spiritual predator since the beginning, then the time of this action would coincide with his own downfall.
+An early reference to the fall of angels is found in the book of Job.
+Eliphaz reported that he was visited in the night by a spirit (Job 4:14-15) who complained, "against His angels He charges error" (Job 4:18).
 As a result Satan has a large organization to do his bidding on earth (cf. Eph 6:12).
 The rebellion resulted in Satan and his followers being ejected from heaven and thrown down to the earth (verse 9 below; cf. Isa 14:12-15; Ezek 28:11-17; Luke 10:18).

 10― And I heard a loud voice in heaven, saying, "Now the salvation, and the power, and the kingdom of our God and the authority of His Messiah have come, because the accuser of our brothers has been cast out, the one accusing them before our God day and night.